Do you want to retire in 10 years but have no savings?

 That is why it’s important to try to keep your living costs low while you’re still working.

-If you have a large mortgage or if you’re spending a lot of money on things like entertainment, going out with friends and family, and shopping, then it may be challenging for you to retire in 10 years.
+If you have a large mortgage or spend a lot of money on things like entertainment, going out with friends and family, and shopping, it may be challenging for you to retire in 10 years.